American West travel is a favorite pastime of ours! We love primarily traveling the American West for two main reasons

 This place is called Sanctuary Cove.
 Before leaving for home, we decided to stop by.
-I just wanted to chill – and think about where to go to write about my next American West Travel blog.
-But right there before me was my subject!
+I just wanted to chill – and think about where to go to write about my next American West Travel page article.
+And right there before me was my subject!
 Wow!

 It’s West off Exit 246 or 244 from the I-10 Freeway just North of Tucson.
 Then from Silverbell Road, there are a few turns further West to get to its entrance off N. Scenic Drive.
 Check out the map:

-There’s a little shaded area near the car park, if you want to stop for a picnic when arriving.
+There’s a little shaded area near the car park.
+Stop there for a picnic when arriving!
 Lots of parking cubby areas are available.
-We were the only ones there – it was a weekday though.
+We were the only visitors – it was a weekday though.
 We walked uphill along a dirt roadway toward a building.
-It was beautiful Sonoran Desert scenery.
+Gorgeous Sonoran Desert scenery!

 The Chapel is very beautiful, if small.
 We walked around it.
 We saw it had a few signs located on the rear wall.
 The first one we observed spoke of the Mission Statement – its purpose: